nvpro-samples/vk_gaussian_splatting/README.md

 *	Jawset Postshot ([link]) output files are compatible with the INRIA format and can be opened directly.
 *	Other reconstruction softwares may work but have not been tested.

-## User interface
+## Sample usage

+The visualization workflow follows these main steps:

+1. Loading the 3DGS Model into RAM.
+2. Data Transformation & Upload – The splat attributes (positions, opacity, Spherical Harmonic (SH) coefficients from degree 0 to 3, and rotation scale) are transformed if necessary and uploaded into VRAM.
+The data storage and format can be updated during the course of the visualization, tha data in VRAM and the pipelines are then regenerated.
+3. Sorting –
+    *    At every frame or whenever the viewpoint changes (depending on user settings and sorting method), the splats are sorted back-to-front for correct alpha compositing.
+    *    The resulting sorted indices are passed to the rasterization stage.
+4. Rasterization –
+    *    For each new frame, the sorted splats are rasterized using either the Mesh Shader Pipeline or the Vertex Shader Pipeline, depending on the selected rasterization mode.

+This structured workflow ensures efficient rendering while allowing different sorting and rasterization strategies to be compared.

 ![image showing the user interface viewing the bicycle 3DGS model](doc/user_interface.jpg)

-### Rendering Panel

-The Rendering Panel provides controls to fine-tune the rendering process.
-Users can adjust the following parameters:
-*	**V-Sync** – Toggles vertical synchronization on or off.
-Disabling V-Sync is recommended when benchmarking to obtain accurate performance measurements in the Profiler Panel.
-*	**Pipeline** – Selects the rendering pipeline, either Mesh Shader or Vertex Shader.
-*	**Sorting Method** – Chooses between GPU-based radix sort or CPU-based asynchronous sorting.
-*	**Frustum Culling** – Defines where frustum culling is performed: in the distance compute shader, vertex shader, or mesh shader.
-Culling can also be disabled for performance comparisons.
-*	**Splat Scale** – Adjusts the size of the splats for visualization purposes.
-*	**Spherical Harmonics Degree** – Sets the degree of Spherical Harmonics (SH) used for view-dependent effects:
-    *	0: Disables per splat view dependence of color.
-Uses SH of degree 0 only.
-    *	1 to 3: Enables SH of increasing degrees for improved view-dependent rendering.
-*	**Show SH Only** – Removes the base color from SH degree 0, applying only color deduced from higher-degree SH to a neutral gray.
-This helps visualize their contribution.
-*	**Disable Splatting** – Switches to point cloud mode, displaying only the splat centers.
-Other parameters still apply in this mode.
-*	**Disable Opacity Gaussian** – Disables the alpha component of the Gaussians, making their full range visible.
-This helps analyze splat distribution and scales, especially when combined with Splat Scale adjustments.

-### Data Format and Storage Panel
+### Data Format and Storage

 The Data Format and Storage Panel allows users to configure how the model's data is stored in VRAM.
-*	Data Storage – Selects between **Uniform Data Buffers** and **Textures** for storing model attributes, including:
+*	Data Storage – Selects between **Data Buffers** and **Textures** for storing model attributes, including:
     *	Position
     *	Color and Opacity (deduced from SH degree 0 at construction)
     *	Covariance Matrix